LearningKijo/SecurityResearcher-Note/Day2-APT29-Part4-NOBELIUM-MDE-EvaluationLab.md

 ## Incident response, investigation

+### Let's investigate the details of the incident.

 Here are some important points to consider during [the investigation](https://learn.microsoft.com/en-us/microsoft-365/security/defender/incidents-overview?view=o365-worldwide)
 .
 1. Where the attack started.